adrian-saez-martinez/adrian-saez-martinez/README.md

 ## About Me

 - 🎓 I am a Telecommunications Engineer.
-- 💼 I have been working with data since the beginning of my career, helping organizations make data-driven decisions.
+- 💼 I have been working with data since the beginning of my career.
-- 💡 I thrive on exploring new technologies and embracing the exciting possibilities they offer.
+- 💡 I thrive on exploring new technologies and the exciting possibilities they offer.
 - 📅 Currently, I contribute to a variety of projects including Artificial Intelligence, Digital Twins, and data-related initiatives.

 ## Projects